 And they are grouped into two separate portfolios.

 One is called “stocks,” and the other is called “TaaS,” which relates to Whitney Tilson’s Transportation as a Service teaser that he released a while back.

-As of writing, the performance of the open portfolios (“stocks” and “TaaS” combined) is a roughly 50/50 split between the number of winning and losing picks.
+As of writing, the performance of the open portfolios (“stocks” and “TaaS” combined) is (roughly) an even split between the number of winning and losing picks.